PLP-MERN-Stack-Development/mern-stack-integration-DedanOpiyo/README.md

 ## Getting Started

-1. Accept the GitHub Classroom assignment invitation
+1. Accepss the GitHub repo
 2. Clone your personal repository that was created by GitHub Classroom
 3. Follow the setup instructions in the `Week4-Assignment.md` file
 4. Complete the tasks outlined in the assignment